se4ai2324-uniba/DetectionOfOnlineSexism/DockerDocumentation.md

 - `data/`: This folder should contain all the training and test data required for the machine learning project.
 Make sure the data is accessible within the Docker container.

+- `src/`: In this folder, you may want to place our development scripts that we will use during the project.
+These can be mounted inside the Docker container for execution and editing.

 ## Usage

 To use this Docker environment for our machine learning project, follow these steps: